PASS: Path-selective State Space Model for Event-based Recognition

 \textbf{State Space Model (SSM).} It has recently demonstrated considerable effectiveness in capturing the dynamics and dependencies of long sequences.
-Various models have been developed, such as S4D~\citep{gu2022parameterization}, S5~\citep{smith2022simplified}, S6~\citep{wang2023selective} and H3~\citep{fu2022hungry}.
-Mamba~\citep{gu2023mamba} stands out by introducing a data-dependent SSM layer, a selection mechanism, and performance optimizations at the hardware level.
-Compared to transformers~\citep{brown2020language, lu2019vilbert}, which rely on quadratic complexity attention, SSMs excel at processing long sequences with linear complexity.
-Mamba~\citep{gu2023mamba} distinguishes itself by introducing a data-dependent SSM layer and a selection mechanism, employing parallel scanning as input during training and recurrent input during evaluation.
-It motivates a step-by-step of works in the vision~\citep{zhu2024vision}, video~\citep{ li2024videomamba}, and point cloud~\citep{zhang2024point} domains.
-Recently, there has been growing interest in exploring the temporal modeling capabilities of SSMs for event data, given the high temporal resolution of event cameras~\citep{zubic2024state}.
-Specifically, \citet{zubic2024state} first integrates several SSMs with a recurrent ViT framework for event-based object detection.
-It enhances the adaptability for varying sampling frequencies by low-pass band-limiting loss.
-However, it overlooks generalization across different event durations and achieves unsatisfactory performance in sampling frequency generalization.
-In contrast, \textit{our work seeks to recognize event streams of arbitrary duration based on SSM by employing a path-adaptive event scan module and generalizing over varying inference frequencies. }
+Unlike transformers~\cite{brown2020language, lu2019vilbert} with quadratic complexity, SSMs~\cite {gu2022parameterization, smith2022simplified, wang2023selective, fu2022hungry} offer superior performance through linear complexity and show robust generalization across 1D audio~\cite {gu2021efficiently} and 2D image signals~\cite {nguyen2022s4nd} when evaluated at varied frequencies.
+Mamba~\cite{gu2023mamba} distinguishes itself by introducing a data-dependent SSM layer, a selection mechanism, and hardware-level performance optimization.
+It motivates subsequent works in the vision~\cite{zhu2024vision,xu2024survey,patro2024simba}, video~\cite{li2025videomamba,park2025videomamba}, and point cloud~\cite{zhang2024point,liang2024pointmamba} domains.
+Nikola \etal~\cite{zubic2024state} first integrates SSMs with a recurrent ViT framework for event-based object detection to enhance the adaptability for varying sampling frequencies by low-pass band-limiting loss.
+Subsequent research explored applying SSMs, particularly Mamba~\cite{gu2023mamba}, to event-based tasks, including action recognition~\cite{ren2024rethinking, chen2024spikmamba}, tracking~\cite{huang2024mamba, ren2024rethinking, wang2024mambaevt}, detection~\cite{yang2025smamba}, Unlike prior work, our work seeks to recognize event streams of broader distribution of event length and generalize across varying inference frequencies.